tliron/prudence/QUICKSTART.md

 Some more detail:

 * The "prudence.create" function's argument is an object that at the very least has a "type" property.
-Prudence comes with various essential types, such as "server" used here, and can be extended with plugins that provide additional types.
-If no error is thrown then the return value should be the object you created.
+Prudence comes with various essential types, such as the "server" used here, and can be extended with your own custom types.
+The return value is the object you created.
 * The "prudence.start" function's argument is either a single startable object or a list of startable objects.
 So, you can start several servers at the same time, e.g. to listen on different ports or interfaces.